GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/dev_env/coding_standard.md

 C modules will be coded in the intersection of the aforementioned Frama-C language subset (if said code is to be verified with any Frama-C plug-in) and the C language subset supported by our pinned version of SAW.

+## Mixing Frama-C and C99 code

+A Frama-C module can only #include a header file if that header file is also Frama-C, complying with the language subset implied above and containing appropriate ACSL contracts.

+Example: Predefined FreeRTOS modules, such as ff.h, as _not_ Frama-C compatible (and probably never will be) and therefore cannot be included and called directly from Frama-C code.
+To call such units, a "thick binding" module must be created that provides a Frama-C friendly API onto the underlying module.

 ## Coding Rules

 As far as possible, code will comply with: